AnisTaluqdar/Breast-Cancer-Diagnosis-with-Machine-Learning/README.md

 ## Hidden Information Exploration

-While the provided code snippet lacked explicit techniques for uncovering hidden information, I utilized Principal Component Analysis (PCA) to identify underlying patterns in the data.
+I utilized Principal Component Analysis (PCA) to identify underlying patterns in the data.
 This dimensionality reduction technique revealed two principal components (PCs) explaining a significant portion of the data's variance.
 Further analysis of these PCs with respect to the original features could potentially reveal:

 **Correlations:** Examining how features load onto the PCs can identify groups of features that tend to vary together, suggesting potential redundancies or underlying biological processes at play.